coolguy284/node-hash-backup/README.md

   Backs up a folder to the hash backup.

   Options:
-    --backupPath=<basePath> (required): The directory to backup.
+    --pathToBackup=<basePath> (required): The directory to backup.
-        aliases: --backup-path, --basePath, --base-path, --from
+        aliases: --path-to-backup, --basePath, --base-path, --from
     --name=<name> (required): The name of the backup.
     --backupDir=<backupDir> (required): The hash backup folder to use.
         aliases: --backup-dir, --to